michaellihs/michaellihs.github.io/_posts/2020-01-02-socat-docker.markdown

 docker -H unix:///tmp/docker.sock ps -a
 ```

-this will output all HTTP requests between the Docker CLI and the daemon in the first terminal.
+You will see all HTTP traffic between the Docker CLI and the daemon in the first terminal.

 Monitoring traffic using TCP socket
 -----------------------------------

-If you don't have the Docker daemon listening to a TCP socket, you can first make this happen via
+If you don't have the Docker daemon listening to a TCP socket, you can first "simulate" this via

 ```bash
 docker run -d -v /var/run/docker.sock:/var/run/docker.sock \